 Policy:

-It shall be the policy of the Bááháálí Chapter to comply with all applicable Navajo Nation laws when staffing positions within the organizations.
-Should any provision of the employment policy conflicts with the Navajo Preference in Employment Act (NPEA), NPEA shall control.
+It shall be the policy of the Bááháálí Chapter to comply with all applicable Navajo Nation Laws when staffing positions within the organization.
+Should any provision of the employment policy conflict with the Navajo Preference in Employment Act (NPEA), NPEA shall control.
 Consistent with the provisions of applicable laws and policies, Bááháálí Chapter shall not improperly discriminate against any applicant or employee.

 Navajo Preference: